 which is that of a torus with the first two coordinates exchanged.
 When then and the parametrization becomes

 With the parametrization in hand, one can now evaluate the surface area and enclosed volume of the tube as an analytic function of the morphing parameter u.
 The concept of volume element indicates that surface area and volume can be calculated in the same manner, as an integral over the square root of the determinant of the appropriate two- or three-dimensional metric.
-For this purpose one must switch back to the explicit variables
+Keeping notation as compact as possible, the Cartesian coordinates are

 In order to evaluate both measures of the tube, the three variables